dsc-courses/dsc106-2026-fa/syllabus.md

 will be dropped.
 There are **2 options** for fulfilling the participation expectations for a particular week:

-1. **Attend both lectures, participate in the lecture exercises, and attend discussion.**
+1. **Attend both lectures and participate in the lecture exercises.**
-   Participation will be tracked using an online form given during class and discussion.
+   Participation will be tracked using an online form given during class.

-2. **Share and critique at least 1 interesting data visualization on Piazza under the Critiques category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
+2. **Share and critique at least 1 interesting data visualization on Ed under the Critiques category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
 The three paragraphs should: